Justin-Insight/mymindteam.com/content/test/adult/adult-autism-test.md

       * Often get so hyper-focused on projects of interest that you lose track of time.

-      * Have difficulty self regulating while experiencing discomfort due to strong sounds, smells, textures and more.&nbsp;
+      * Have difficulty self-regulating while experiencing discomfort due to strong sounds, smells, textures and more.&nbsp;

       * Often rehearse conversations well in advance to avoid saying the “wrong” thing.

-      * &nbsp;Experience difficulties and differences in understanding and engaging in social behavior.&nbsp;
+      * Experience difficulties and differences in understanding and engaging in social behavior.&nbsp;

       * Often feel like you’re wearing a mask or acting when around others.
     button: